 - Capital Project Management, UConstruction, and FMdesign strategically design, build, and renovate with energy efficiency and responsible purchasing and materials management in mind.
 This work has earned our campus numerous sustainability awards and ratings.

-- New construction and major renovations follow interior design standards that incorporate the University’s sustainability requirements and following Minnesota B3 Guidelines.
+- New construction and major renovations follow interior design standards that incorporate the University’s sustainability requirements and following Minnesota B3 Building Guidelines.

 Learn more: